Configuring Captcha for Failed Logins

 On this page:

 'Captcha' is a test that can distinguish a human being from an automated agent such as a web spider or robot.
-When Captcha is activated, users will need to recognise a distorted picture of a word, and must type the word into a text field.
+When Captcha is activated, users will need to recognize a distorted picture of a word, and must type the word into a text field.
 This is easy for humans to do, but very difficult for computers.

 Screenshot: example of a Captcha test